S A M I A Q U D D U S

 - ADNAAN PATEL

-Coinciding with the creation of Taqdeer in 2017 and the initial stages of therapist training, I experienced a difficult life event: an experience which led me to practising mindfulness exercises.
-Through using a mock-up version of Taqdeer, I found that solely focusing on Shukr (gratitude/ appreciation) helped me to develop a greater 'present' state, a self-development skill that is beneficial in increasing one's self-awareness.
+Coinciding with the creation of Taqdeer in 2017 and the early stages of my therapist training, I experienced a difficult life event - one that led me to practice mindfulness exercises.
+Using a mock-up version of Taqdeer, I discovered that solely focusing on Shukr (gratitude/appreciation) helped me cultivate a greater sense of presence - a self-development skill that enhances self-awareness.

-I applied similar thinking to my own difficult experiences through trusting my own process and importantly validating uncomfortable emotions by giving them a space to be felt.
-Recognising and accepting emotional felt-states is an important reflective feature within Taqdeer to help users further nurture a state of psychological mindedness.
+I applied this same mindset to my own difficult experiences, trusting my personal process and, importantly, validating uncomfortable emotions by allowing them space to be felt.
+Recognising and accepting emotional states is a key reflective feature within Taqdeer, helping users further nurture psychological mindfulness.

-I am a passionate advocate of mental health and regularly write blogs for Taqdeer.
-I understand the complexities that many ethnic groups may experience with mental health interventions and aim to raise positive well-being practices in BAME communities.
+I am a passionate advocate for mental health and regularly write blogs for Taqdeer.
+I understand the complexities that many ethnic communities face regarding mental health interventions and aim to promote positive well-being practices within ethnic communities.

 Find out more about my work here.